wp-plugins/projectmanager/readme.txt

 Search by category names with comma separated list.

-= Couping of dataset entries to user ID =
+= Coupling of dataset entries to user ID =

 Since Version 1.5 the dataset entries are linked to the user ID who entered it.
 Users with capability "Manage Projects" can only add one dataset and also edit their dataset only.
 Those users with capability "Projectmanager Admin" have full access to ProjectManager.
 They can add as many datasets they like, edit every dataset, change owner of a dataset, edit FormFields and edit Settings as well as Color Scheme.
 By default Blog Administrators have this access.
 Editors only get the "Manage Projects" Permission.
 Use [Role Manager](http://www.im-web-gefunden.de/wordpress-plugins/role-manager/) Plugin to fine control permissions.
 Thus ProjectManager can now also be used as extended profile for users.

 = Customization =

-Since version 1.3 it is possible to customize frontend output via plugin hooks.
+Since version 1.3 it is possible to customize frontend output via function hooks.
 See functions

 * getDatasetList
 * getGallery